-Common and quick egg drop soup with oyster mushroom.
-Various egg drop soups are highly popular on Chinese daily dinner table.
+Various egg drop soups are highly popular at the Chinese’s daily dinner table.
 The Chinese name of this group of soup is 蛋(dàn)花(huā)汤(tāng), literally means egg flower soup.
-The English egg drop is describing the egg dropping process.
-When whisked egg is dropped into boiling water or soup, it creates large or small swirls (described as flowers by Chinese people) in the soup.
-The stirring speed actually determines the size of your egg flowers.
-Slower speed brings larger egg flower while quicker speed brings smaller egg flowers.
+The English egg drop describes the egg-dropping process.
+When the whisked egg is dropped into boiling water or soup, it creates large or small swirls (described as flowers by Chinese people).

 Ingredients

-- 150 g fresh oyster mushroom , hard end removed and then separated
+- 150 g mixed mushrooms (beach mushroom and oyster mushroom) , hard end removed and then separated

 - 2 green onion , chopped